davepinch/pinchy.cc/content/topics/people/d/douglas-adams/birth/early-life-1-1.md

 ---
-title: "Adams was born in Cambridge, England, on 11 March 1952 to Christopher Douglas Adams (1927–1985), a management consultant and computer salesman, former probation officer and lecturer on probationary group therapy techniques, and nurse Janet (1927–2016), née Donovan." birth of: Douglas Adams born in: Cambridge, England
+title: "[Douglas] Adams was born in Cambridge, England, on 11 March 1952 to Christopher Douglas Adams (1927–1985), a management consultant and computer salesman, former probation officer and lecturer on probationary group therapy techniques, and nurse Janet (1927–2016), née Donovan." birth of: Douglas Adams born in: Cambridge, England
 citation: >-